Desperate Housewives season 2: Ratings

 The American Broadcasting Company kept Desperate Housewives's original time slot, airing the series on Sunday nights at 9:00 ET.
 The series continued to air as a lead-in to fellow ABC series Grey's Anatomy, then in its second season, which took over Boston Legal's time slot after airing nine episodes in the 2004-05 prime time television season.
 The show minatained its position as a top ten series and became the fourth most-watched program for 2005-06 American television season, with an average of 21.70 million viewers, out of whom 10.09 million in the 18-49 age group.
 ABC had three top 20 shows on the Sunday Night lineup, seeing Desperate Housewives ranked fourth, along with the other two shows, ranking fifth and nineteenth.
 The ninth and tenth episodes ranked first in weekly viewership.

 The highest-rated episode of the season was the season premiere, with 28.36 million viewers tuning in and 10.1 rating, ranking second in the week after the sixth-season premiere of CBS's CSI: Crime Scene Investigation, which was watched by 29.02 million viewers and received a 10.3 rating.
 The episode, which is the second highest-rated episode of the series, attracted a larger audience compared to the previous season premiere, which received a 7.8 rating and was watched by 21.64 million viewers, almost seven less million viewers than "Next".
 Although the episode attracted less viewers than CSI, it outperformed both Lost and Grey's Anatomy, one of the most successful series of the season.
 The lowest-rated episode was the nineteenth, watched by 20.02 million viewers with a 7.1 rating and #5 ranking, being the first to be outperformed by Fox Broadcasting Company's House, which attracted 21.20 million viewers and received a 7.6 rating.
 The season finale was watched by 24.23 million viewers, scoring an 8.6 rating and #4 ranking.
 There was a significant decrease in the number of viewers, compared to "One Wonderful Day", the previous season finale, which was the highest-rated episode of the series, attracting almost six more million viewers with an 11.0 rating.

 Episodes

 DVD release

+The Complete Second Season of Desperate Housewives was released as a 6-disc DVD set in region 1 on August 29, 2006.
+This release included all 24 episodes from season 2, deleted scenes, audio commentaries by Marc Cherry, behind-the-scenes featurettes, exclusive unaired story lines from the season, an interview with Marc Cherry and his mom and more.
+For Walmart Stores and for limited time only, some sets had a bonus disc attached that included some extra features not previously included on the regular dvd bonus features.